 Most residential metal roofs are installed over solid decking and there is usually an attic space beneath that.
 These factors help to reduce noise transmission and avoid objectionable noise from rain hitting the roof.
 Additionally, the more heavily profiled metal roof styles are very good at breaking up any "sound board effect."
 Whereas rain may create a slightly louder sound hitting metal roofing than other products, it will not create a "tinny" sound.
-If your home has areas where there is no attic space or insulation, talk to your metal roofing contractor about this and see whether there is a way to add insulation for sound deadening as well as energy efficiency.
+If you hear rain noise now, you will hear it with a metal roof though the tone will be different.